-The company now has and may continue to have a significant amount of indebtedness.
-At December 28, 2019, the company had \$1,873.1 million of borrowings and \$13.3 million in letters of credit outstanding.
 To the extent the company requires additional capital resources, there can be no assurance that such funds will be available on favorable terms, or at all.
 The unavailability of funds could have a material adverse effect on the company's financial condition, results of operations and ability to expand the company's operations.

-The company's level of indebtedness could adversely affect it in a number of ways, including the following:
+The company's level of indebtedness could have adverse consequences to its business and operations, including the following:

-- the company may be unable to obtain additional financing for working capital, capital expenditures, acquisitions and other general corporate purposes; - a significant portion of the company's cash flow from operations must be dedicated to debt service, which reduces the amount of cash the company has available for other purposes; - the company may be more vulnerable in the event of a downturn in the company's business or general economic and industry conditions; - the company may be disadvantaged competitively by its potential inability to adjust to changing market conditions, as a result of its significant level of indebtedness; and - the company may be restricted in its ability to make strategic acquisitions and to pursue new business opportunities.
+- the company may be unable to obtain additional financing for working capital, capital expenditures, product development, acquisitions and other general corporate purposes; - a significant portion of the company's cash flow from operations must be dedicated to debt service, which reduces the amount of cash the company has available for other purposes; - the company may be more vulnerable in the event of a downturn in the company's business or general economic and industry conditions and have limited flexibility in planning for, or reacting to, changes in its business and/or industry; - the company may be disadvantaged compared to its competitors that are less leveraged and thereby have greater financial flexibility; and - · the company may be restricted in its ability to make strategic acquisitions and to pursue new business opportunities.